takahirohonda/javascript-workout/README.md

 ---

 In JavaScript, three dot syntax is interesting.
-It can be either spread or rest parameter syntax and they do exactly the opposite🤯 Let's test your knowledge on rest parameter syntax🚀
+It can be either spread or rest parameter syntax and they do exactly the opposite 🤯.
+Let's test your knowledge on rest parameter syntax 🚀.

 <b>1. ...args</b>